-Scilly's evolution.
+- 248. Scheduled Monuments The islands contain a wealth of Scheduled Monuments which constitute an irreplaceable resource for, and record of, the Isles of Scilly's evolution.
 These are remains, buildings or structures of national importance, protected under the Ancient Monuments and Archaeological Areas Act 1979.
-Any works affecting a monument will require Scheduled Monument Consent from Historic England, in addition to any permission or consents required from the Council under the Planning Acts.
-To protect the integrity of monuments, including the below-ground archaeological remains, preservation should take place in situ wherever possible.

-- 248. Archaeology Areas that have multiple heritage assets (both designated and non-designated) have been defined as Archaeological Constraint Areas (ACA).
+Any works affecting a monument will require Scheduled Monument Consent from the Secretary of State for the Department of Culture Media and Sport (DCMS), in addition to any permission or consents required from the Council under the Planning Acts.
+To protect the integrity of monuments, including the below-ground archaeological remains, preservation should take place in situ wherever possible. - 249.
+Archaeology Areas that have multiple heritage assets (both designated and non-designated) have been defined as Archaeological Constraint Areas (ACA).
 All of the ACAs on the islands have been identified on the Policies Map.
 In these areas it is likely that development proposals may also require archaeological monitoring, guided by a Written Scheme of Investigation (WSI) that sets out how archaeological findings are managed, recorded and published.
 The ACAs were defined in 1995 through funding by English Heritage (Historic England) and the Council of the Isles of Scilly.
 Their purpose is to indicate the location of recorded archaeological remains and historic sites and structures.
-For non-designated heritage assets, development proposals should take into consideration any impact upon archaeology within these areas. - 249.
+For non-designated heritage assets, development proposals should take into consideration any impact upon archaeology within these areas. - 250.
 Development that would involve ground disturbance in areas of known archaeological potential should be sensitively designed and located.
 A desk based archaeological assessment and, in certain circumstances, a field evaluation will be required.
 Where appropriate, archaeological remains should be preserved in situ with development being sensitively designed and located to allow their retention or minimal harm.
-Where this is not possible or feasible, a programme of archaeological investigation, excavation and recording prior to commencement will be required. - 250.
-Where an application affects or has the potential to affect heritage assets with an archaeological interest, including Scheduled Monuments, within the curtilage of a Listed Building or archaeological constraint area, applications must include an appropriate desk-based assessment and, where necessary, a field evaluation which may need to include full excavation, examination and recording. - 251.
+Where this is not possible or feasible, a programme of archaeological investigation, excavation and recording prior to commencement will be required. - 251.
+Where an application affects or has the potential to affect heritage assets with an archaeological interest, including Scheduled Monuments, within the curtilage of a Listed Building or archaeological constraint area, applications must include an appropriate desk-based assessment and, where necessary, a field evaluation which may need to include full excavation, examination and recording. - 252.
 Registered Parks and Gardens The islands contain one Registered Park and Garden: Abbey Garden on Tresco, which is designated as Grade I. The site dates back to the mid-19th century and comprises 6 hectares of gardens and around 24 hectares of ornamental plantations, through which a series of walks pass an ornamental lake.
 The site occupies a ridge of high ground that drops north to the Great Pool, south of which stands the principal building of Tresco Abbey.
 The designation includes the principal building of the Abbey, kitchen gardens, as well as a series of terraced gardens and pleasure grounds.